1. Setup

 2. Asymptotic Considerations

 An important question is if the interpolation decline the asymptotic properties of the estimator.
-Another way to describe the regression setup is for design points in addition wlog for simplicity we require there are noisy observations such that
+Another way to describe the regression setup is for design points

 (5)